-In such case, someone will need to institute a guardianship proceeding, which should be the plan of last resort for many reasons.
+If proper planning has not been done and necessary legal documentation (such as a Power of Attorney, Health Care Proxy, and Living Will) has not been executed, or could not be executed, someone will need to institute a guardianship proceeding - a time-consuming and expensive process that should be considered only as a last resort.
 A court appointed guardian could be a stranger to you and your child with the disability and may not have knowledge of the necessary facts, history or preferences of your child, or have the expertise and be the caring person you would have chosen.